buildgroundwork/stairstep/README.md

 NB: these will overwrite any options you explicitly list in the actual command line command.

 ### App names
 You may optionally specify app names per remote (see example).
-This will default to the hyphenated combination of the pipeline name and the remote name (e.g. syrup-demo).
+This will default to the hyphenated combination of the pipeline name and the remote name (e.g. a-project-staging).

 ### Hooks
 Top level config keys may be the name of a Heroku deploy hook.
 Each key within a hook is a Heroku CLI command.
 Each value is an array of parameters for that command.